Cycling Portugal with The Washington Post

 That morning we’d set out from the town of Marvao, which, at 2,828 feet, boasts the region’s highest hilltop fortress.
 In addition to our enthusiastic guide, Jose Neves, I was riding with two other cyclists — John Reed of England and Werner Peeters of Belgium.
 With no experience on a road bike, I opted for the more stable hybrid bike, which made me much slower than the men.”

-Town of Marvão – Photo Portugal Bike
+Town of Marvão.
+The Ancient Medieval Villages bike tour – Photo Portugal Bike

 “[…] I could see why Neves said that cycling in a new country gives you “time to appreciate, to view, to notice the details, to smell, to listen.”
 What’s more, biking Portugal gets you more bang for your stride — unlike other cycling-friendly countries such as France and Italy, much of Portugal’s history, and even nature, is concentrated.
 “You only need to ride a kilometer to see many different things,” Neves told me.